Skip to content

 SOCKS5 handshake

-The proxy implements the SOCKS5 protocol as defined in RFC 1928 and RFC 1929:
+The connector implements the SOCKS5 protocol as defined in RFC 1928 and RFC 1929:

 Detection

 SOCKS5 connections are identified by the first byte: 0x05 (the SOCKS version number).
-The proxy uses a quick single-byte peek for fast detection, avoiding the latency of waiting for more bytes.
+The connector uses a quick single-byte peek for fast detection, avoiding the latency of waiting for more bytes.

 Method negotiation